 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
-This week, we feature a sumptuous portrait of an 18th-century beauty painted by Elisabeth Louise Vigée Le Brun in the wake of the French Revolution.
-The lovely Hyacinthe is currently on view in Gallery 16 at the Legion of Honor!
+This week, we feature an exquisite portrait of the holy family painted by a Frenchman in Italy.
+Simon Vouet's The Holy Family with the Infant Saint John the Baptist is currently on view at the Legion of Honor.

 You may have heard the term alabaster used to describe the pristine skin of a beautiful woman or the smooth surface of statue, as in the case of The Mourners: Tomb Sculptures from the Court of Burgundy, on view at the Legion of Honor through December 31.

 Jean de La Huerta and Antoine le Moiturier.
 Mourner no. 55, mourner with head uncovered, wiping his tears on his cloak with his right hand, 1443–1456/57.
 Alabaster.
 Musée des Beaux-Arts de Dijon.
 Photo © FRAME (French Regional and American Museum Exchange) by Jared Bendis and François JAY.

 Throughout art history, scholars have devised a special vocabulary to talk about art.
 These terms are very useful, but they are not always self-explanatory.
 So we thought we'd take you into the art historical word gallery to provide some definitions commonly used to describe artistic styles, techniques, or movements in art.